FIUSHerson/CIS129-Python/Assignment 2 - Flowchart Assignment.md

     step8[Apply more pressure on hand.]
     step9[Move your hand to location identified.]
-    step10[Open the right hand to release the grip of the jar's lid.]
+    step10[Open the right hand to release the grip of the jar's lid.] step11[Move the right hand above the slices of bread.] step12[Move the right hand in the direction of the bread.] step13[Close the right hand to grab the bread.]

     input1[/Locate the following ingredients\n and note where they are positioned: \n\n Sliced Loaves of Bread,\n Knife,\n Peanut Butter Jar filled with Peanut Butter,\n Jelly jar filled with Jelly./] input2[/Locate a spot on the table that has no obstructions./]